 12 great UK getaways with the kids

 We have never been very good at planning our weekend breaks, road trips or holidays.
 We always seem to spend the first weekend of the holidays frantically looking for inspiration for a short break or a last-minute family holiday.
-This year is going to be different and I am already looking for inspiration for the Easter holidays.
+This year is going to be different and I am already looking for inspiration for the Summer holidays.
 I am going to start planning our trips….in advance (I know, I know…I can but try!)
 Here is a round-up of 12 great UK getaways with the kids

 We are lucky that we get to visit London regularly as we often visit family.
 We love to hop on the tube and explore the sights of our capital.
 The kids love to visit the London Eye, and Buckingham Palace.
 No matter what time of the year it is, we love to head to one of the many wonderful parks in London.
 There are so many things to see and do, and a weekend break exploring the sites doesn’t have to cost the earth.
 Next time we visit I would love to try out the London Duck Tours.